kazssym/bitbucket-api-client.java/README.md

 credentials by Java system properties or by environment variables.
-If it is configured with the client credentials, a Login item will appear at the top-right corner of the web pages and users can log in with their Bitbucket accounts, though they can do nothing yet but try to log in.
+If it is configured with the client credentials, a Login item will appear at the top-right corner of the web pages and users can log in with their Bitbucket accounts, though they can do nothing yet but log in.

 To configure the client credentials by Java system properties, set `org.vx68k.bitbucket.api.client.example.oauth.id` to the client identifier